microlinkhq/server-proxy/README.md

 *Required*</br>
 Type: `string`|`string[]`

-A white list of allowed domains for consuming your Microlink API credentials.
+The list of allowed domains authorized for for consuming your Microlink API credentials.

 ### API_KEY